Dextrome/noita-summoning-expanded/README.md

 # Noita Summoning Expanded
-(Steam Workshop) Mod for Noita that adds more summoning eggs &amp; spells
+(Steam Workshop) Mod for Noita that adds new monsters and summoning eggs/spells